t-benedet/Azure-terraform-ci/Documentation/Readme.md

 <br>

-## III - Create a stockage account in the resource group
+### • Create a stockage account in the resource group

 <br>